 The Americans with Disabilities Act requires all major businesses and corporations to hire people with disabilities.
 This applies to most government agencies as well, with one glaring exception—the U.S. military, which is not required to comply with the ADA.

-Author, disability activist, and blind Air Force veteran Marty Klein has started a fundraising campaign to produce a feature-length documentary film, to be called “Why Can’t We Serve.”
-The goal is to help shift the military from being behind the times with regard to all people with disabilities, toward a more inclusive position that no longer discriminates.
+Author, disability activist, and blind Air Force veteran Marty Klein has completed production of a feature-length documentary film called “Why Can’t We Serve.”
+The goal is help reduce the number of veteran suicides taking place in our country every day, as well as raise the standard of living for all people with disabilities.

 This worthy project is endorsed by a growing group of forward-thinking organizations and individuals, including: